benkertp/adv-r/Chapter6_Functions.md

 #> [1] 20
 ```

-The same rules apply if a function is defined inside another function.
+The **same rules apply if a function is defined inside another function**.
 First, R looks inside the current function.
 Then, it looks where that function was defined (and so on, all the way up to the global environment).
 Finally, it looks in other loaded packages.

-Run the following code in your head, then confirm the result by running the code.[^answer2]
+Run the following code in your head, then confirm the result by running the code.

-[^answer2]: `g04()` returns `c(1, 2, 3)`.

 ```r